-Today is day nine in our two-week Christmas series: Organizing Your Way to a Simple Christmas.
+Today is day nine in our two-week Christmas series: Organizing Your Way to a Simple Christmas: Baking

 Holiday baking is yet another aspect of Christmas that I love.
-I’m not a great cook, but I make some pretty yummy baked goods, and I love to make cookies, chocolate-dipped pretzels and other treats for friends, families, neighbors, etc. The cookies above are just one of the amazing creations of a good friend of mine, and not something I could ever pull off.
-However, what my baking lacks in creativity and adorableness, it usually makes up for in taste (I say usually because there is the fact that I ruined all three pies I contributed to last year’s Thanksgiving dinner…).
+I’m not a great cook, but I make some pretty yummy baked goods, and I love to make cookies, chocolate-dipped pretzels, and other treats for friends, families, neighbors, etc. However, what my baking lacks in creativity and adorableness, it usually makes up for in taste (I usually say this because there is the fact that I ruined all three pies I contributed to last year’s Thanksgiving dinner…).

 Planning Your Holiday Baking

-Now is a great time to begin planning all of your holiday baking because manufacturers are putting out more coupons on baking ingredients and stores are putting these same items on sale.
-You could stock up on common ingredients without planning ahead, of course, but you can make the most of sales without overbuying by taking a few minutes to plan first.
+Now is a great time to begin planning all of your holiday baking because manufacturers are putting out more coupons on baking ingredients, and stores are putting these same items on sale.
+Of course, you could stock up on common ingredients without planning ahead, but you can make the most of sales without overbuying by taking a few minutes to plan first.

 To start, look at your Gift List.
 Who are you planning to bake for?
 Do you have an idea of what you plan to bake or do you need to start looking for recipes and ideas?
-Have you decided how you will package any cookies/candy you make (which will help you estimate the quantity for each as well)?
+Have you decided how to package any cookies/candy you make (which will help you estimate the quantity for each)?

 Tips for Holiday Baking